daos-stack/daos/docs/admin/deployment.md

 Refer to [Certificate Generation](https://docs.daos.io/v2.0/admin/deployment/?h=gen_#certificate-configuration) for details on creating the necessary certificates.

+!!! note
     It is possible to disable the use of certificates for testing purposes.
+    This should *never* be done in production environments.
-This is strongly discouraged in production environments, as it will allow arbitrary un-authenticated user processes to access and potentially damage the DAOS storage.
+    Running in insecure mode will allow arbitrary un-authenticated user processes to access and potentially damage the DAOS storage.

 ### Agent Configuration File